 Participants are free to use these components or can develop their own components.
 Note that there is a small amount of uncertainty in the output that the supplied components produce and participants should take this into account when developing their programs.

 The basic game playing software includes a sample agent that demonstrates the use of the provided components.
-The sample agent only detects birds, pigs, and the slingshot, and shoots birds directly at the detected pigs using random trajectories.
+The sample agent only considers birds, pigs, and the slingshot, and shoots birds directly at the detected pigs using random trajectories.
 The sample agent also serves as the baseline that all participants have to beat.

 The ECAI 2014 Angry Birds AI Competition is designed to test the abilities of Angry Birds playing agents on a variety of Angry Birds levels.
 The competition will be run using a client/server architecture, where the game server runs an instance of Angry Birds Chrome game for each participating Angry Birds agent.
 Agents run on a client computer and communicate with the server via a given protocol that allows agents to obtain screen shots of their game window from the server at any time.
 Agents can also obtain the current competition high scores for each level from the server.
 In return, agents send the server their shooting actions (release coordinate and tap time) which the server will then execute in the corresponding game window.
 More details about the competition rules and the communication protocol will be available soon.
 A summary of the 2nd Angry Birds AI competition held in August 2014 including the previous competition rules can be found here.
 It also includes an overview of the performance of the participating agents that can be used as a comparison.